ConorWilliams/libfork/README.md

 ## Performance

 Libfork is engineered for performance and has a comprehensive [benchmark suit](bench).
-For a detailed review of libfork see the [paper](https://arxiv.org/abs/2402.18480), the headline results are linear time/memory scaling, this translates to:
+For a detailed review of libfork see the [paper](https://arxiv.org/abs/2402.18480), the headline results are __linear time/memory scaling__, this translates to:

 - Up to 7.5× faster and 19× less memory consumption than OneTBB.
-- Up to 24× faster an 24× less memory consumption than openMP (libomp).
+- Up to 24× faster and 24× less memory consumption than openMP (libomp).
 - Up to 100× faster and >100× less memory consumption than taskflow.

 ## Using libfork